aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 ### 5. Supply Topic Arn as an environment variable to Lambda

-One important detail we have yet to supply is the topic arn to the requestUnicorn lambda function.
+One important parameter we have yet to supply to the "requestUnicorn" Lambda is the topic arn.
 If you look at the function starting on line 80, you will notice that it is expecting a topic arn supplied as an environment variable.

-You can read more about specifying environment variables <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/guide/functions/#environment-variables">here</a>.
+You can find helpful examples on passing environment variables to Lambda functions during deployment <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/guide/functions/#environment-variables">here</a>.

 Now that we know the topic name, lets provide the environment variable like below.

 ```YAML
   RidesHandler: